 – Tutor and family can’t align on goals or methods

 A short break or change in approach can help re-evaluate.
-Maybe mid-year, it’s better spent on a different subject or skill.
+Perhaps mid-year, resources are better spent on a different subject or skill altogether.

 Conclusion